Secret handling

 Secret output because it includes registration tokens |

-Store the API token as a Pulumi secret
+Store static auth as a Pulumi secret

 1 | pulumi config set netskope:tenantUrl https://tenant.goskope.com |